 1. The report says my replacement risk is low.
 How long will the battery last?

 EV batteries typically follow a pattern, where there is an initial small drop in capacity over the first year or so, a steady marginal decline over 5-10 years, and then a deep drop over a year+ as the battery is getting to its end of life.
 A low battery replacement risk indicates that a battery is not exhibiting any signs of entering the final phase towards its end of life.

-Typically, OEM battery warranties will kick in if a vehicle drops below 70% of its original range within the warranty limitations.
-While this is a good backstop, our mission is to help owners far exceed the warranty battery range and life expectations with enhanced diagnostics and preventative maintenance.
+Typically, OEM battery warranties will kick in if a vehicle drops below 70% of its original range within the warranty time limitation.
+While this is a good backstop, our mission is to help owners far exceed the warranty battery range and life expectations with optimal driving, storage, and charging habits.

-We recommend annual battery checks, unless you see abnormal range or battery capacity changes.
+For EVs, we recommend annual battery checks after your first year, unless you see lower than expected range or battery capacity changes.

 6. The initial battery check says my range and battery capacity look fine.
 Why would I need a full vsNew battery health report?

 The vsNew Battery Health Report is a comprehensive assessment of your battery’s health, including a full check of the cells or bricks that make up your battery pack.
-If you can identify a small problem early, you may be able to resolve the issue before the problem creates a strain on the otherwise healthy cells.
+If you can identify a small problem early, you may be able to adjust your driving, storage, and charging behavior to optimize for battery longevity.
 You might also want to get the full report to establish a historical health point for your battery’s individual cell health, or use it when you are selling or buying a used EV to assure the battery is healthy.

 7. The vsNew Battery Health Report says my cells are 100% healthy, but my car’s replacement risk is still high - how can that be?

 In some cases, cells can degrade evenly, where a battery pack failure would not be caused an individual cell, brick, or module, but instead, by the overall degradation of all cells.
 In this case, the primary symptom will be a steady drop in range over 3-12 months, before the battery pack will require replacement.